 This article is written in partnership with Yarlap®—they’re dedicated to helping us enjoy the benefits of better pelvic floor health and we’re honored to work with them. ~ ed.

 Some call it the bottom of a cereal bowl.
 Some call it a hammock.
+Or an Anchor.

 Whatever metaphor you want to use to describe it, there’s a group of muscles around both men’s and women’s pelvic regions.
-This band of bottom-dwelling buddies is called your pelvic floor, and it can either do us a whole lot of good (keep unwanted accidents at bay and help us have better orgasms), or cause us a whole bunch of trouble—our bladders can start to slip through our vaginas, literally; it’s called pelvic prolapse.
+This band of muscles is called your pelvic floor, and it can either do us a whole lot of good (keep unwanted accidents at bay and help us have better orgasms), or cause us a whole bunch of trouble—our bladders can start to slip through our vaginas, literally; it’s called pelvic prolapse.

 Your pelvic floor should be your friend—your very. good. friend.